 And when it comes to Australia’s best picnic spots, the options are just about endless.

 Clearly, we can’t feature them all.
 But we can highlight some sensational spots that extend well beyond just pretty patches of grass.
-And most are free to visit.

 Whether for the views, the ambience, or the unique setting, it’s time to throw down a blanket at one of these alluring locations.